rafael-santiago/pig/doc/shell.md

 1 signature was added. --
 ```

-All we should do is to define a pigsty using the rules explained in the main [``README.md``](https://github.com/rafael-santiago/pig/blob/master/README.md).
+All we should do is define a pigsty using the rules explained in the main [``README.md``](https://github.com/rafael-santiago/pig/blob/master/README.md).

 Sometimes a pigsty can be longer so a good way is to escape the line with a backslash to keep your sanity: